 Yehliu Geopark Introduction

-Yehliu Geopark, known for its unique rock formations, is a cape that extends from the remnant of the Datun Mountain range into the sea.
-The area has been shaped by weathering, coastal erosion, and tectonic movements, resulting in natural wonders such as mushroom rocks, sea-eroded caves, tofu rocks, candle-shaped rocks, and potholes.
-It is a renowned natural scenic spot internationally.
-Among these attractions, the "Queen's Head" is the most representative landmark and a popular photo spot in Yehliu.
-The Yehliu coastal cape area serves as a natural geological classroom divided into three main regions.
-The first area features a variety of uniquely shaped mushroom rocks and candle rocks, where visitors can observe the developmental process of mushroom rocks arranged in a line, creating a delightful and healing sight.
-Notable attractions in the second area include the Queen's Head, Dragon Head Rock, and the Diamond Rock, along with coastal features such as the "Fairy Shoe" and "Peanut Stone."
-When visiting Yehliu, be sure to look for these landmarks!
-The third area consists of a wave-cut platform with distinct rock formations, including the Twenty-Four Filial Piety Stones and pearl stones, which is also an important ecological conservation area in Yehliu Park.
-The Queen's Head and the Playful Princess.
-In 1962, during the "Forgotten Paradise" photography exhibition, a unique mushroom rock in Yehliu was named the "Queen's Head."
-Its elegant curves resemble a queen gazing into the distance, causing a sensation that transformed Yehliu from a fishing village into a major tourist spot on the North Coast, with the Queen's Head becoming a symbol of Yehliu.
-Located in the first area of the cape, the "Playful Princess" resembles a ponytail and has been gaining popularity in recent years, being hailed as the successor to the Queen's Head.
+Yehliu Geopark, with its peculiar rock formations, is a cape formed by the extension of the Datun Mountain range into the sea.
+It has been shaped by weathering, marine erosion, and tectonic movements, resulting in unique natural wonders such as mushroom rocks, sea-eroded caves, tofu rocks, candle-shaped rocks, and potholes, making it an internationally renowned scenic area.
+Among these, the "Queen's Head" is a representative landmark and a popular photo spot at Yehliu.
+Yehliu Geopark is divided into three main areas.
+The first area features a variety of uniquely shaped mushroom rocks and candle-shaped stones, where visitors can observe the development of these formations lined up in different sizes, creating a delightful and charming view.
+The highlights of Yehliu—Queen's Head, Lion's Head Rock, and Jade Stone—are located in the second area, which is close to the sea and also showcases sites like "Fairy Shoes" and "Peanut Stone."
+When visiting Yehliu, don't forget to look for these sights!
+The third area consists of an eroded marine platform, featuring uniquely shaped rocks such as the Twenty-Four Filial Piety Stones and Pearl Stones, and is an important ecological conservation area within Yehliu Park.
+In 1962, during the "Forgotten Paradise" photography exhibition, a unique mushroom rock in Yehliu was named "Queen's Head," resembling an elegant queen gazing into the distance, which caused a sensation and transformed Yehliu from a fishing village into a tourist hub on the northern coast.
+The Queen's Head has since become the symbol of Yehliu.
+Located in the first area of the cape, the "Playful Princess" has a ponytail-like shape, and in recent years its popularity has risen, being hailed as the successor to the Queen's Head.